emefff/Geometry-Generation-in-Salome-for-Composite-and-Porous-Materials/README.md

 __________________________________________________________________________
 **Porous Materials**

 Our second script generates random spheres in a box.
-Whith we can easily create a porous material by subtracting the spheres from the box.
+A porous material is easily created by subtracting the spheres from the box.
 It results in a cheese-like body like this:

 ![Bildschirmfoto vom 2023-12-19 09-02-37](https://github.com/emefff/Mesh-Generation-in-Salome-for-Composite-and-Porous-Materials/assets/89903493/9f3bd01a-64d4-491c-9d34-9a4416e21767)